ChainAgnostic/varsig/README.md

 # Signing Over Varsig

-Signing over the Varsig itself (in addition to the payload) is RECOMMENDED.
-This prevents a few classes of attack, including

-FIXME
-Signing over the header is RECOMMENDED to avoid <classes of attack>
+Including the Varsig in the payload that is signed over is RECOMMENDED.
+Doing so eliminates any ambiguity of the signed payload format and signature algorithm configuration.

 # Acknowledgments